 - Add the lemon juice and vanilla extract.
 Remove from the heat.

 - As you dissolve the sugar, you can bring a water bath canner full of water to the boil.
 If you have don't have one, just use a very deep wide stock pot with one of those old fashioned metal steamers laid out in the bottom.
 This will keep the jars off the bottom of the pot so they don't break.
 Fill the pot with water and bring to a rolling boil.

-- Now using very clean hands, place the cherries in the jars with 3/4 inch of head space left over.
+- Using very clean hands, place the pit-free cherries in the jars, leaving ¾” of head space at the top of the jars..
 Pour the simple syrup over the cherries (still leaving that 3/4 inch of space at the top and spoon 1 to 2 Oz of bourbon over the entire mixture, depending how boozy you like your fruit.
 This should leave you with 1/2" of head space.